MicrosoftDocs/VBA-Docs/api/Publisher.Cell.BorderDiagonal.md

 ## Example

 This example diagonally splits every other cell in the specified table and adds a diagonal border.
-This example assumes the first shape on page two is a table and not another type of shape.
+This example assumes that the first shape on page two is a table and not another type of shape.

 ```vb
 Sub FillCellsByRow()